EmperorNumerius/Forge/README.md

 # What is Forge exactly?

-The Forge YSWS Project can be considered 2 major sections
+The Forge YSWS Project can be considered 2 major sections:
 * Forge Printer - the fixed-bed cantilevered 3D Printer
-* Forge Editor - the OpenSCAD-based modeling software and slicer designed for the Forge Printer
+* Forge Editor - the OpenSCAD-based online modeling software and slicer designed for the Forge Printer
+    - Note, exporting to STLs is an option if you want to test your model on another 3D printer before you submit an PR.

 # About the Forge Printer